-A. Sep Mode - Strict Separation Mode
+A. Sep_Mode - Strict Separation Mode

-For conformance with the scope of the evaluation, the zSeries must be setup and initialized in Strict Separation Mode as defined in the Trusted Facility Manual, and in Section 3.2 of this document.
+For conformance with the scope of the evaluation, the zSeries must be setup and initialized in Strict Separation Mode as defined in the Trusted Facility Manual (ref Appendix C of the PR/SM Planning Guide), and in Section 3.2 of this document.

-Protection of the TOE for establishment of the required strict separation mode, as specified by OE.Sec\Setup helps to guarantee that all of the defined requirements to establish secure separation will be completed to provide the operational environment consistent with the scope of the evaluation.
+Protection of the TOE for establishment of the required strict separation mode, as specified by OE.Sec_Setup helps to guarantee that all of the defined requirements to establish secure separation will be completed to provide the operational environment consistent with the scope of the evaluation.

-A.Admin\Secure - Administrative Personnel Security
+A.Admin_Secure - Administrative Personnel Security

-As any administrative personnel, who have access to the zSeries, will also have access to any and all information on that processor, these personnel must be cleared to the level required by the level of information and need-to-know that applies to the system.
+As any administrative personnel, who have access to the zSeries will also have access to any and all information on that processor, these personnel must be cleared to the level required by the level of information and need-to-know that applies to the system.